DesignedSimplicity/ProActive/README.md

 1. After clicking Process both the Batch screen and the main form will be refreshed showing you the result.
 ![Loaded](https://raw.githubusercontent.com/DesignedSimplicity/ProActive/master/Screens/Process-Completed.png)

-**Your source files will be renamed in the same directory you loaded them from using the following pattern.**
-`Date Title OrigionalFileName Tags`
+**Your videos will be renamed in source directory using the following pattern: ** `Date Title OrigionalFileName Tags`